This post may contain affiliate links. Please read my disclaimer.

 A healthy and delicious way to start the day Protein Overnight Oats with Berries has you covered!
 Rich and creamy with a combination of protein, complex carbohydrates, and antioxidants.

 I likely eat oatmeal for breakfast at least four days a week.
-I’m a big fan of oats to say the least.
+I’m a big fan of oats to say the least, and I’m always on the lookout for new plant-based breakfast ideas.

 When I have time on the weekend I make it stovetop with steel cut oats.
 When I’m hungry and need something quick, I use quick oats and throw in whatever I’m in the mood for.